darencorp/movie_service/README.md

 ### Description

 Whole idea of project is based on fetching movies by title from OBDb API and save them into local database.
-There is additional filters and ordering for movies and comments:
+There are additional filters and ordering for movies and comments:
 #### Filters:
 * Movie (/movies/):
     * title